 Fiji

-Fiji performs in the mid-range across all categories of the Global State of Democracy framework, although performance in Representation, Rights and the Rule of Law are at the lower end of this band.
+Fiji performs in the mid-range across all categories of the Global State of Democracy framework.
 It is amongst the top 25 per cent of the world’s countries with regard to Electoral Participation and Civil Society.
-Over the past five years, it has experienced significant advances in Civil Society but has suffered from declines in Social Group Equality.
+Over the past five years, it has experienced significant advances in Participation, Rule of Law, Civil Society and eight other measures of democracy.
 Fiji is an upper-middle-income country and one of the most economically developed Pacific Island nations, with key economic sectors including international tourism, sugarcane cultivation, and garment manufacturing; its largest export is bottled water.

 Fiji’s four coups have been fundamentally rooted in its ethnic divide.
-The 2000 coup saw the overthrow of the country’s only Indo-Fijian Prime Minister by Fijian nationalists.
-Land issues are a major component of this divide, as a dual tenure system has led to indigenous Fijians owning 83 per cent of the country’s land.
+Land issues are a major component of this divide, as a dual tenure system has led to Indigenous Fijians owning 83 per cent of the country’s land.
 Although Fiji returned to holding free democratic elections eight years after the 2006 coup, press freedom is routinely challenged, corruption remains endemic, and the first peaceful transfer of power took place in December 2022.
 Watchdog groups say cruel and inhuman treatment by police and corrections officers is commonplace.
 Domestic violence against women and girls remains a serious issue, and Fijian women continue to earn significantly less than men.
 While discrimination on the basis of sexual orientation is constitutionally banned, the LGBTQIA+ community continues to face hate speech from politicians and religious leaders, as well as broader challenges within society.
 Environmental issues also loom large on the political scene, as deforestation, overfishing, and climate change threaten the country’s future.

-The peaceful transfer of power from Frank Bainimarama to Sitiveni Rabuka in 2022 may result in a rollback of the former’s authoritarian tendencies, but also a shift in power back to traditional chiefs and more local control.
-A history of poor press freedoms should be watched for impacts on Civil Liberties.
-The government has criminalized certain journalistic activities and has frequently engaged in censorship.
+The peaceful transfer of power from Frank Bainimarama to Sitiveni Rabuka in 2022 has so far prompted a rollback of the former’s authoritarian tendencies, such as the repeal of the much-criticized 2010 restrictive media law, but also a shift in power back to traditional chiefs and more local control.
+Rabuka has also overseen the removal of Bainimarama’s network of allies in the executive branch, and Bainimarama himself was removed from parliament for misconduct and sentenced to one year in jail for interfering in an investigation while president.
+While no evidence exists to suggest that laws were broken in the process, the speed and thoroughness of the efforts to sideline Bainimarama raise questions about the future of Predictable Enforcement.
 Freedom of assembly is also regularly challenged, as march permits for protests are routinely denied.
 Ultimately, the country’s future depends in large part on the world’s response to climate change.

 Fiji’s parliament passed a bill allowing voters to register using the name by which they are commonly known on 11 July, overriding a 2021 law that required voters to register using a name that matched their birth certificate.
 The previous law was criticized as discriminating against women who took their spouse’s surnames with marrying, as it required them to legally change their name on their birth certificate in order to register to vote.